Sharing is caring!

 • Spices: cinnamon, chili powder, cloves, anise, nutmeg, curry powder, cayenne

-• Beverages: tea (herbal or regular), alcohol, chocolate, cocoa, and cola drinks
+• Beverages: tea (herbal or regular), alcoholic beverages, chocolate, cocoa, and cola drinks

 • Vinegar and foods containing vinegar such as pickles, relishes, ketchup, and prepared mustard

-List of foods to enjoy when following a low-histamine diet:
+List of low histamine foods to enjoy when following a low-histamine diet:

 • Cooked eggs